 Contrast the above with a scene I witnessed almost 20 years ago when I was an entry level professional at an international financial services company.
 A retired former CEO of the company was visiting the office, and was making his way to each desk to greet employees.
 I noticed that as he approached each department, everyone stood up to welcome him.
 No one sat down until he had left the area even though he repeatedly told people to sit down and continue working.
 When I asked later why this was the case, I learned that when he was CEO, he took personal interest in each employee’s career, made it a point to remember their names, and “was there” for his people whenever they needed him.
 One co-worker summed it up nicely by saying, “Standing up to greet him is our small way to salute him for the respect he gave us while he was the boss.”

-Question 1.
-Do you earn the respect of your people through your values based behavior, or do you attempt to command it because of your position?
+Question 1: Do you earn the respect of your people through your values based behaviour, or do you attempt to command it because of your position?

 Question 2: When in a conflict situation, do you always try to beat your opponents or do you invite them to collaborate on a win-win outcome?

 “Contrary to conventional wisdom, forgiveness requires huge inner strength.
 Those who see it as a sign of weakness are the ones that are weak, not the forgiver.”